BSN Degree Tracks

 You can choose from three Indiana University School of Nursing degree programs at IUPUC.
 One is tailored for beginning nursing students and two are designed for registered nurses already working in the nursing field.

-- RN to BSN program is designed for registered nurses (RNs) who hold an Associate of Science in Nursing (ASN) degree or a nursing diploma.
+- RN to BSN track is designed for registered nurses (RNs) who hold an Associate of Science in Nursing (ASN) degree or a nursing diploma.
 It allows busy, working RNs to pursue a bachelor’s degree.
 If you have completed two semesters of an ASN program at Ivy Tech, you can begin working on a BSN degree with this option.

 All of the IU School of Nursing options at IUPUC will provide you with a solid foundation in the practical and technical areas essential to an effective, successful nursing career.